petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-sales-presentations/sales-presentations-base-deck.md

 ![Each Base Deck includes solutions to common technical challenges.](./sales-presentations-base-deck/images/13.png)

 As in the previous sections, after discussing the challenges, the solution to those challenges is provided.
-For example, in this case by building a solution on Liferay Experience Cloud, each of those challenges can be addressed.
+For example, in this case by building a solution on Liferay SaaS, each of those challenges can be addressed.

 ## About Liferay Slides